Get $399 worth of free accessories with every mattress purchase.

 Nectar and Puffy mattresses are all-foam models, which tend to have lower price tags than innerspring and hybrid mattresses.
 However, even among foam models, variation in the type of foam used can influence the price.
 Both Nectar and Puffy use gel-infused memory foam in their comfort layers, and their similar price points reflect that.
 The Puffy Royal adds additional layers of memory foam for extra support and airflow, driving up the price of that particular model.

 |Nectar Mattress||Nectar Lush|

 Overall, Nectar and Puffy mattresses are comparable pricewise.
 The major exception is the Puffy Royal mattress, which costs significantly more than any of the other Puffy and Nectar models.
-The Puffy Royal is thicker than the others (14 inches high compared to 10-12 inches) and has several additional layers of polyfoam for extra comfort and support.
-These extra layers contribute to the higher price for the Puffy Royal, but the extra pressure relief and better temperature regulation might make it a worthwhile investment for some.
+The Puffy Royal is thicker than the others (14 inches high compared to 10 to 12 inches) and has several additional layers of polyfoam for extra comfort and support.
+These extra layers contribute to the higher price for the Puffy Royal, but the extra pressure relief may make it a worthwhile investment for some.

 Nectar ships mattresses from U.S.-based distribution centers.
 They are compressed and folded in a box directly to your door.

 If you decide that the Nectar mattress isn’t for you within the first year, you can return it for free.
 All you need to do is email [email protected] or call 1-888-425-4854 within 365 days of purchase.
 They will work with you to have the mattress disposed of or donated to a local charity.
 You’ll receive a full refund, and no additional charges for the return.
 White Glove shipping charges are not refundable, and Alaska and Hawaii residents who pay for shipping will not receive a refund on shipping charges.

 If you want to exchange a Nectar mattress, you’ll need to initiate a return, and make a second purchase.